 If you're considering painting your vehicle, first think of where you're going to prep and spray it.
 Do you have a dry place to store the vehicle while you are prepping it?
 Ideally, you'll want to spray in a clean, dirt-free, temperature-controlled environment.
 Are you going to rent a spray booth, paint in your garage, or paint in your driveway?
 Is it legal to spray a vehicle there?
 All of these factors must be considered before you think about picking up a paint gun.
 Tip: if it's illegal to paint your vehicle in the area you live, you can still strip it down and prep it for the body shop.
 It's a good way to save money.

 You'll need the proper equipment to paint a vehicle.
 At a bare minimum, you'll need a paint gun, an air compressor that can meet the demands of your paint gun, and a moisture separator.
 The moisture separator will ensure that you have a dry air supply (moisture in your air supply is an easy way to ruin a paint job).
-Another option is a turbine paint system, such as the Earlex System.
+Another option is a turbine paint system, such as the 5 Stage Turbine.
 It does not require an air compressor, and ensures that you have a dry air supply.

 In addition to the spraying equipment, you'll also need safety equipment like painter's coveralls, an approved respirator, goggles, and disposable nitrile gloves.
 For a much more comprehensive explanation of painting safety gear, click here.